thedatabuddy/DataTransformationForCustomerChurn/README.md

-# DataTransformationForCustomerChurn
+# Data Transformation and Analysis For Customer Churn

-Data Transformation and Analysis For Customer Churn
+## This repository contains some transformations for a Customer Churn Proof of Concept demonstration.